 Hospice provides care that allows people to live their final days to the fullest, in peace and without pain, in the place that provides the most solace.
 For many people, that means receiving hospice care at home – where they feel most comfortable and safe.

 Why Choose to Receive Hospice Care at Home?

-Hospice care at home allows people to stay in their own familiar environment, with their family, pets and personal belongings.
-Many people opt for hospice care at home to help maintain their daily routines and avoid a loss of independence.
+Receiving hospice at home allows people to stay in their own familiar environment, with their family, pets and personal belongings.
+Many people opt for this care at home to help maintain their daily routines and avoid a loss of independence.

 A person can receive hospice care at home if they have a family member or another person who is able to care for them.
 Hospice care can also be provided at a patient’s residential community center or in one of Gilchrist’s three inpatient hospice centers.

 Taking a Break from Caregiving: Respite Care